Monthly Archives June 2018

 The Ship That Never Comes In: Philip Larkin’s “Next, Please”

 A friend was telling me recently that she had hosted a childhood friend for a weekend visit, and in the runup to it she had greatly looked forward to the time they were to spend together.
-As it turned out, she beamed, it was wonderful and all she had hoped for.
+As it turned out, it was wonderful and all she had hoped for, she beamed.
 Which, she noted, was a great relief, because “It doesn’t always turn out that way.”

 In his much-anthologized poem, “Next, Please,” English poet Philip Larkin, a brooding sort as perhaps a majority of poets this side of Mary Oliver are, suggested that it almost never does, and that this human penchant for almost giddy anticipation and “expectancy” is doomed to suffer when it collides with reality.